yuanbei/Nars-Wiki/Reinforcement-Learning.md

 `<{a1,...,an} --> A>.`

-a operator ^r is introduced, and an additional goal of average importance which says
+an operator ^r is introduced, and an additional goal of average importance which says

 `(^r,A)!`